shenxianpeng/blog/source/_posts/Auto-bump-build-version.md

 ---
-title: Automatically change
+title: Automatically commit code by Jenkins
 date: 2019-05-12 21:21:55
-tags:
+tags: [Jenkins, release]
-- Jenkins
+categories:
 - automation
-- release
 ---

 When we need to release a product, we should change copyright, build version, release month, release note...